 But if you are still not convinced about investing in content marketing for eCommerce, consider these points:

 - It will boost your prominence on the search engine results page — In the digital battlefield, Google would be the ultimate battleground.
 Nearly 9 in 10 begin their online journey with Google.
 You might have heard about the importance of being on Page 1 on Google’s search engine results page (SERP).
 And there is a reason for that.
 For instance, the top five websites on the SERP will corner over 60% of the total market share.
 When your potential customer searches for your product, you need to be the first website that shows up.

 - Improve conversion rates — The lifeblood of the eCommerce website is revenue.
 Without a steady income stream, you will back up your inventory, cut the number of your personnel, streamline operations, and finally close shop.
-According to the study of the Aberdeen Group, websites that use content marketing have an average conversion rate of 3% compared to 0.5% for non-users.
+Websites that use content marketing have an average conversion rate of 3% compared to 0.5% for non-users.
 There are plenty of ways to improve your conversion rate by optimizing the user experience of your website.

 - Funnel leads to your website — Did you know that about 90% of the total Internet activity is generated from the first page of Google?
 That is a crazy statistic that gives a glimpse into why websites are scrambling to be on page 1 of the SERP.
 Not everyone can be Amazon.
 But as of the last report, there are over 1.3 million online stores in the United States alone.
 Most of those have their own content marketing strategies to secure a prominent seat on Google to drive more traffic and leads to their respective websites.
 How do you hope to compete if you do not have one?